zhangtuoparis13/moon/README.md

 Install Vagrant [http://www.vagrantup.com/] in your system and start it:

     cd tests/vagrant/
+    #Modify the bootstrap.sh to fit your needs (openstack server and proxy)
     vagrant up

 Go in your new server and configure django: